absortium/deluge/README.md

 ## About
 `Absortium` - it is attempt of creation open source multi crypto currency,token exchange.
+You may see the progress in [Trello](https://trello.com/b/iDFUvGIs/absortium-frontend)

 ## Parts
 * [frontend](https://github.com/absortium/frontend)